ouyangw/fansite-analytics-challenge/src/README.md

 to consider every second as the beginning of a period and the min-heap has a time complexity of O(log(10)) for modification.

-The space complexity is O(10 + M) where M is the number of events that are within 1 hour which are kept in the active queue.
+The space complexity is O(10 + 3600) = O(1).
+The 3600 comes from the fact that
+there are 3600 seconds in an hour and this is the maximum number of element in the active queue.

 ### Online Algorithm (not implemented)